Dmitry-Abakumov/tweets/README.md

 Hello!
-It`s web application - Tweets.
-It`s made with React.
+It is web application - Tweets.
+This was done with React.
 MockAPI was used as a server.

-  With it, you can:
+With this, you can:

 1. Follow a user
 2. Unfollow a user